Anushka Shetty Out Of Ponniyin Selvan Due To Remuneration Issues?

 Remuneration Creates An Issue?

-The report says that Anushka Shetty demanded Rs 4 crore for this film since the movie deserves her bulk dates.
+The report says that Anushka Shetty demanded Rs 4 crore for this film since it requires her bulk dates.
 However, it is being said that the production house is willing to pay only Rs 1 crore to the actress.

 Trisha To Step In?